Gustry/GeoHealth/README.md

   1. Open a terminal console.
 Click `[Command+Space]` and write `Terminal` and press `[return]` key
   1. Write there in the Terminal prompt `cd ` (be sure that after the cd to enter a blank space)
   1. Drag from the Finder Window the `python` folder
-  1. Something like `cd /Applications/QGIS3.12.app/Contents/Resources/python` should be in your Terminal.
+  1. Something like `cd /Applications/QGIS3.12.app/Contents/Resources/python/site-packages` should be in your Terminal.
 That depends on the actual folder where you installed QGIS
   1. Run in the Terminal the command  `pip install pysal` again to obtain the folder for installation.
   1. Copy the folder name, for example: `/usr/local/lib/python3.7/site-packages`
+  1. Run a command based on the copied folder name as: `ln -s /usr/local/lib/python3.7/site-packages/Fiona-1.8.13.post1-py3.7-macosx-10.13.0-x86_64.egg Fiona-1.8.13.post1-py3.7-macosx-10.13.0-x86_64.egg` (or the corresponding version that you installed)
-  1. Run a command based on the copied folder name as: `cp -Rv /usr/local/lib/python3.7/site-packages/pysal pysal`
+  1. Run a command based on the copied folder name as: `ln -s /usr/local/lib/python3.7/site-packages/pysal pysal`
+  1. Run a command based on the copied folder name as: `ln -s /usr/local/lib/python3.7/site-packages/pysal-2.1.0.dist-info pysal-2.1.0.dist-info`
-  1. Run a command based on the copied folder name as: `cp -Rv /usr/local/lib/python3.7/site-packages/libpysal libpysal`
+  1. Run a command based on the copied folder name as: `ln -s /usr/local/lib/python3.7/site-packages/libpysal libpysal`
-  1. Run a command based on the copied folder name as: `cp -Rv /usr/local/lib/python3.7/site-packages/fiona fiona`
+  1. Run a command based on the copied folder name as: `ln -s /usr/local/lib/python3.7/site-packages/libpysal-4.2.2.dist-info libpysal-4.2.2.dist-info`
-  1. Run a command based on the copied folder name as: `cp -Rv /usr/local/lib/python3.7/site-packages/geopandas geopandas`
+  1. Run a command based on the copied folder name as: `ln -s /usr/local/lib/python3.7/site-packages/geopandas geopandas`
+  1. Run a command based on the copied folder name as: `ln -s /usr/local/lib/python3.7/site-packages/geopandas-0.8.2.dist-info geopandas-0.8.2.dist-info`

 ### Installing GeoPublicHealth Plugin
   1. Start QGIS and launch the plugins manager by going to the **Plugins menu and selecting Manage and Install Plugins….**